kansasraptor/GameTimeDandL/DTR.md

 Dale
 * Don't give criticism.
 * Tend to focus on the future
-* Stay focused on the problem at everything is alright.
+* Stay focused on the problem and everything will be alright.

 ## Technical Skills and Strengthening Opportunities
 Laura